sigdialinlg2023/sigdialinlg2023.github.io/sitedata/registration.md

 Your registration confirmation includes a link for booking accommodation at the [venue hotel](venue.html) with special rates (available until 10 August).

+After you complete the registration payment, you can request an [invoice here](invoice.html).
+Note that the payment must be done by card on Eventbrite, we are only able to generate invoices after the payment has been made and cannot accept direct bank transfers.

 In case of any problems with the registration, please check the [FAQ](help.html) or contact [Ondrej Dusek](https://ufal.mff.cuni.cz/ondrej-dusek).

 ## Fees